cran/EPP/README.md

 centers_epp <- group_over(rbind(centers_epp, centers_epp[ 1:3,]))
 exist <- eppexist(pop = pop_epp, centers = centers_epp, crs = sp::CRS("+init=epsg:32721"))
 ```

+:warning: If you need to process a large number of cases with the parameter "route" = TRUE, it is recommended to install OSRM on a local server.
+For more information take a look [here](https://github.com/riatelab/osrm/issues/4) and [here](https://github.com/Project-OSRM/osrm-backend/issues/5463).

 Normally the population is not completely covered by existing infrastructure, and that's when `eppproy()` appears, a function to find optimal locations to create new centers to cover the remaining population.